daniel-szulc/react-weather-widget/README.md

 ## Installation

-First you need to [register on OpenWeather](https://home.openweathermap.org/users/sign_up) to get an API key.

-Then run:
+Just run:

 ```sh
 $ npm install @daniel-szulc/react-weather-widget
 ```

+Using the Open-Meteo provider, you don't need to generate your own API key. </br>
+Using the OpenWeather provider, you need to [register on OpenWeather](https://home.openweathermap.org/users/sign_up) to get an API key.

 ## Usage examples